Escallonia rubra

-Escallonia rubra, called redclaws and red escallonia, is a species in the family Escalloniaceae which is native to southern Chile and neighboring areas of Argentina.
+Escallonia rubra, called redclaws and red escallonia, is a species of flowering plant in the family Escalloniaceae.
+It is native to southern Chile and neighboring areas of Argentina.

 Description

 Escallonia rubra is a spreading shrub usually 0.8 to 1.0 m tall, but can reach a height of 3.6 m.
 It features glossy, elliptical, serrate evergreen leaves.
 The upper side is glossy and dark green, while the lower side is much lighter.
 The bark is first red and rough-haired, which later turns brown and dotted, and eventually gray and cracked.
 The buds are scattered and oval with finely serrated edge on the outer half.
 The root system is stringy and somewhat weak in the first years.
 Later, strong main roots are formed, which lie high in the ground.

 The pink to crimson trumpet-shaped flowers bloom in July to October in the Northern Hemisphere.
 The prominent, maroon to red hypanthia are campanulate with acute apices, leading to the common name redclaws.
 The flowers sit in short clusters from the leaf corners.
 The petals are fused into a short tube.
 The fruits are capsules.